Fastwürms: Monoceros

-Monoceros is a public art piece by FASTWÜRMS currently installed in Liberty Village.
+Monoceros is a public art piece by Fastwürms currently installed in Liberty Village.
 This piece comes in the form of a giant bronze frog and narwhal tusk/unicorn's horn, a pair called Monoceros.
-According to FASTWÜRMS the work is "based on the Tetraploid Treefrog (Hyla versicolor) and the took or 'tusk' of the Narwhal (Monodon monoceros).
+According to Fastwürms the work is "based on the Tetraploid Treefrog (Hyla versicolor) and the took or 'tusk' of the Narwhal (Monodon monoceros).
 In medieval Europe, rare and valuable Narwhal tusks were accepted as proof positive for the existence of the magical Unicorn.
 The Unicorn and the Frog are both powerful icons from traditional and popular culture.
 They promise protection, good health, prosperity and wealth.
 Invest in natural wealth and the health of Narwhals and Frogs, tryst with reciprocal coexistence, and the Monoceros gyre of good fortune and good luck is yours to share."
 Monoceros' tusk is 37 feet high, and has an 11-foot diameter 'moon disc'.
 Along the Narwhal's tusk, a groove filled with crushed stone, detailed polliwogs, and tadpoles develops into frogs swimming upstream through a river of ancient coins, symbolic of health and wealth.

+Awards

+Awarded the 2023 Governor General's Award in Visual and Media Arts for Artistic Achievement.